Alternative robust ways of witnessing nonclassicality in the simplest scenario: Parity-oblivious multiplexing in the presence of noise

 \subsection{Noisy case}

-The $2-$bit parity oblivious multiplexing protocol in realistic scenarios necessarily involves noisy preparations, that allow some parity to possibly be communicated to Bob.
+The two-bit parity-oblivious multiplexing protocol in realistic scenarios necessarily involves noisy preparations, that allow some parity to possibly be communicated to Bob.
 If one wants to generalize Theorem~\ref{Theorem_POM_noiseless} of the noiseless case and show that preparation contextuality still powers the protocol in the noisy scenario, one faces a couple of challenges.
 First, one must assume that the noise could potentially be used to communicate parity, thus allowing classical strategies to achieve a probability of success greater than the ones of the noiseless case.
 Then, once one finds the value of the optimal classical probability of success in the noisy case, one must show that performing better than that implies a proof of preparation contextuality.

-We denote the $2-$bit parity oblivious multiplexing protocol in the presence of noise with $\varepsilon-$POM, where $\varepsilon$ denotes the noise in terms of the maximum probability of parity communicated, \textit{i.e.}, the operational distance $d(P_+,P_-)$ between the even and odd parity mixtures.
+We denote the two-bit parity-oblivious multiplexing protocol in the presence of noise with $\varepsilon-$POM, where $\varepsilon$ denotes the noise in terms of the maximum probability of parity communicated, \textit{i.e.}, the operational distance $d(P_+,P_-)$ between the even- and odd-parity mixtures.
 We first notice that, in order to witness the possible nonclassicality associated with a certain probability of success, Pusey's approach is not ideal.
 It considers a posteriori operational equivalences, thus not explicitly referring to the parity that can be communicated as a consequence of the noise and which may be part of the reason for the given probability of success.
 We now show how our approach based on the notion of parity preservation, that explicitly refers to the violation of parity obliviousness, is more suitable for the task.